willDDDD/Bookrent/README.md

 4. Who worked on it: Chen Yang, Zelong Liang, Haoran Wang

 ### Django Framework(backend):
 1. Role: The Three Django Apps are the main parts of our framework.
 The Accounts App is responsible for user's registration, login/logout and fetch personal information like borrowed records.
 The Books is responsible for the function of borrowing and returning books as well as listing out available books.
-The Bookrent App is responsible for database connnections and settings.
+The Bookrent App is responsible for database connections and settings.
 2. Interaction: Fetch from backend and send it to frontend.
 Receive from frontend and update the database.
 3. Languages/libraries: Python, Django
 4. Who worked on it: Xiuhao Ding, Zelong Liang